3 Stories Leaders Need to Know About Employees

 The One Time Leaders Should Talk Before They Listen

-If you’ve ever been in our comprehensive leadership development program, you know how critical it is for leaders to listen first.
+If you’ve ever been in our comprehensive leadership management program, you know how critical it is for leaders to listen first.
 However, this may be the one time that I suggest that leaders should actually talk first.

 People are more willing to share personal, insightful stories with people they trust.
 Before you jump straight into asking employees about their stories, start by sharing yours.
 When you intentionally open up to people about your life, they’ll feel you trust them more.
 In turn, they’ll be more likely to feel they can trust you, too.